jeremywrnr/oset.cc/readme.md

 ## features
-no extra credit was performed for this assignment. all required features for this assignment were completed and tested, including:
+there are oset testing and printing methods at the bottom of `oset.h`. no extra credit was performed for this assignment. all required features for this assignment were completed and tested, including:

 #### O(n) rewrite of union, difference, and intersection